A “Peek” in My Pantry & Fridge too!

 In the refrigerated section of my fridge, I like to keep on hand:

 • Various organic/pasture-fed meats, poultry and eggs

 • Wild-caught fish (not farm-raised), such as salmon, black cod and dover sole

-• Plain unsweetened almond milk (If you don’t make you’re own, I recommend Silk brand “unsweetened” because its made using non-GMO ingredients)
+• Plain unsweetened almond milk (If you don’t make you’re own, look for an “unsweetened” brand using non-GMO, GF ingredients and no fillers.)

 • A variety of organic fresh fruits, vegetables and herbs

 • Kombucha (a delicious probiotic beverage that’s easy to make at home)

 • An assortment of homemade salad dressings and condiments

 In my freezer you’ll find: